-I came to Mercer to serve as Dean in July 2010 after many years in law school teaching and administration, primarily at Cornell but also for a few years apiece at the University of Texas and Case Western Reserve.
-At the time that I began my deanship here, I had visited several times and had read a fair amount about the school, and I was very positively impressed.
-Having now had the opportunity to learn a great deal about the school first-hand, I am even more impressed.
+I came to Mercer to serve as Dean in 2010 after many years in law school teaching and administration, primarily at Cornell and for a few years apiece at the University of Texas and Case Western Reserve.
+All three of those schools have much to be proud of, but when it comes to the quality of the teaching, curriculum, and overall student experience, Mercer is second to none.

-The students are another great strength of the school.
-They offer a rare combination of intellectual engagement and genuine collegiality.
-The student body of approximately 440 is among the smaller ones in the country, and there is no doubt that its size fosters a sense of community that enriches the educational experience.
-The students are an impressively diverse group, and the close-knit environment enables them to benefit from, and truly appreciate, the diversity that one another bring.
+The student body is among the smaller ones in the country, which is a great asset.
+Its size fosters a sense of community that enriches the educational experience and a sense of camaraderie that produces life-long friendships and a strong alumni network.
+The students are a very diverse group, and the close-knit environment enables them to benefit from, and truly appreciate, the diversity that one another bring.

 Gary J. Simson